Meet the Team

 Carol Christians

 Carol Christians is the Principal Office Specialist with the Metro Health and Medical Preparedness Coalition.
-Her work in support of the Coalition includes grant invoicing, MNTrac training and account set-up, event/meeting preparations, fit-test training work, contracts, and support of the planning, response, and recovery activities of the Coalition.
-Carol has been employed in healthcare for many years and her past experience includes clinic management and operations, provider relations, revenue cycle operations, compliance, emergency management, workplace violence mitigation, critical incident stress debriefing, and prior AHPCP certification for healthcare business continuity.
+Her work in support of the Coalition includes grant invoicing, MNTrac training and account set-up, event logistics, fit-test training work, contracts, and support of the planning, response, and recovery activities of the Coalition.
+Carol has been employed in healthcare for many years and her past experience includes clinic management and operations, provider relations, revenue cycle operations, compliance, emergency management, workplace violence mitigation, critical incident stress debriefing, and AHPCP certification for healthcare business continuity.
 She also served as a hospice volunteer for many years.
 Carol graduated from Metropolitan State University with a BA in Human Services and a minor in psychology.

 Ken Combs